bet4a/d3wiki/Math.md

 ## Pseudorandom Number Generation

+You can use the built-in [Math.random](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Math/random) to generate uniform distributions.
+For example, to generate a random integer between 0 and 99, you can say `Math.floor(Math.random() * 100)`.

 <a name="d3_random_normal" href="#wiki-d3_random_normal">#</a> d3.random.<b>normal</b>([<i>mean</i>, [<i>deviation</i>]])

-Returns a function for generating random numbers with a normal (Gaussian) distribution.
+Returns a function for generating random numbers with a [normal (Gaussian) distribution](http://en.wikipedia.org/wiki/Normal_distribution).
 The expected value of the generated pseudorandom numbers is *mean*, with the given standard *deviation*.
 If *deviation* is not specified, it defaults to 1.0; if *mean* is not specified, it defaults to 0.0.

 <a name="d3_random_logNormal" href="#wiki-d3_random_logNormal">#</a> d3.random.<b>logNormal</b>([<i>mean</i>, [<i>deviation</i>]])